 After I submit my online application, will there be any additional steps to the registration process?

 Yes.
 Submitting your online application is only the first step in the registration process.
-Once you have submitted your form, you will be contacted by Tennis Canada and informed of the dates of our volunteer fairs.
+Once you have submitted your form, you will be contacted by Tennis Canada and informed of the dates of our volunteer fairs which will be held in May.

 Each new volunteer needs to be interviewed during the volunteer fairs.
 It is at these interviews that your talents are assessed and a recommendation for placement is provided.
 Following the volunteer fairs, you will be contacted by Tennis Canada with further instructions regarding training and scheduling.